 Exactly how much of the spine is fused depends upon your child's curve(s).
 Only the curved vertebrae are fused together.
 The other bones of the spine remain able to move and assist in motion.

-By the second day after surgery, most patients are able to walk without wearing a brace.
-Discharge from the hospital is usually less than 1 week following surgery.
+By the first day after spinal fusion surgery, most patients are able to walk without wearing a brace.
+Discharge from the hospital is usually from 3-4 days following surgery.
 Most children can return to school and resume their daily activities within 4 weeks.

 Spinal fusion is very successful in stopping the curve from growing.
 Surgery is also able to straighten the curve significantly, which improves the patient's appearance.

 Most children can return to sporting activities within 6 to 9 months after surgery.
-Because surgery causes permanent limitation of some spine movements, however, participation in contact sports such as football is discouraged.
+Because surgery causes permanent limitation of some spine movements, however, participation in contact sports such as football may be discouraged.